fir3wa1-k3r/DevJournal/_posts/2020-02-13-PWNing-binary-with-NX-and-ALSR-protections-enabled.md

   	<img width="614" height="80" src="https://fir3wa1-k3r.github.io/imgs/pwn_9.png">
 </p>
 <br>
 So here the address of the GOT entry for puts is 0x601018.
-If we try to see what value is present it that location, we see that it is pointing back to the next instruction of the PLT.
+If we try to see what value is present in that location, we see that it is pointing back to the next instruction of the PLT.
 This is before the real address of puts function is calcuated.
 We can see later how the real address get populated in the GOT entry when we start executing the vulnerable binary.
 <br>
 <p align="center">
   	<img width="614" height="80" src="https://fir3wa1-k3r.github.io/imgs/pwn_9.png">